ethereum/consensus-specs/specs/eip4844/polynomial-commitments.md

     assert width == FIELD_ELEMENTS_PER_BLOB
     inverse_width = bls_modular_inverse(width)

+    roots_of_unity_brp = bit_reversal_permutation(ROOTS_OF_UNITY)

     # Make sure we won't divide by zero during division
-    assert z not in ROOTS_OF_UNITY
+    assert z not in roots_of_unity_brp

-    roots_of_unity_brp = bit_reversal_permutation(ROOTS_OF_UNITY)

     result = 0
     for i in range(width):